cnr-isti-vclab/relight/relightlab/docs/formats/dome.md

 Spatial calibration is a grid sampling of the light cone intensity of each led, centered on the coordinate origin (the center of the sphere dome, or [0,0,0] when each led is assigned a position. (not usable id directions only are given).
-Width and height define the size of the grid in cm, rows and cols the number of divisions in the grid, number of coefficients is cols*rows and the values.
+Width and height define the size of the grid in mm, rows and cols the number of divisions in the grid, number of coefficients is cols*rows and the values.
 The distance between the samples on the x axis is width/(cols-1).